Confirmations emails

 If you just want to know how to edit/change the recipient of your emails, you can skip to the Email recipient(s) section below.

 There are two types of emails sent after a form is being submitted.
-One to the Admin (site owner) also known as Admin E-mail and one to the User (the person who fills out the form) also known as Confirmation E-mail.
+One to the Admin (site owner) also known as Admin E-mail

 Typically you would want to sent a confirmation email to the user who fills out the form so they know it was successfully submitted.
 The actual form data (all information and details) would typically be sent to the Admin (site owner) or a specific department to process the inquiry.

-Apart from sending an email, the WordPress form will also create a so called Contact Entry with all the data which you can view via Super Forms > Contact Entries via your WordPress menu.
+with all the data which you can view via Super Forms > Contact Entries via your WordPress menu.

 Both emails can have different body contents and both can be enabled or disabled depending on your use case via the Form Settings as shown in the below two pictures.

-The Confirmation E-mail will be sent to the email address entered by the user in your form.
-By default the tag {email} is defined.
-So make sure your form has an E-mail field named email in order for this to work.
-By default the E-mail address field has the name email when added, so it should work out of the box unless you re-named it to something different.
-In that case you can update the {tag} inside the setting or re-name the field back to email.
+when added, so it should work out of the box unless you re-named it to something different.
+In that case you can update the {tag} inside the setting or re-name the field back to email

-By default the form will sent admin emails to the administrative email address of your WordPress site via the tag {option_admin_email}.
+By default the form will sent admin emails to the administrative email address of your WordPress site via the tag {option_admin_email}

 You can find this email address via the WordPress menu Settings > General > Administration Email Address as shown below.